chensxb97/Homework_2/README.txt

 > search.py
 Processes a list of boolean queries and returns the search results
 > postingList.py
-Defines ListNode and postingList class for skip pointers
+Defines ListNode and postingList class to utilise skip pointers
 > dictionary.txt
-Pickled dictionary containing a dictionary of terms and their relevant termIDs, term frequencies and pointers to each term's posting list
+Pickled dictionary containing the keys(terms) and values(termIDs, termFrequency, charOffsets, stringLengths)
 > postings.txt
-Returns a single line of all posting documentIDs for all terms (arranged in ascending order of terms)
+Returns a single line of all posting documentIDs for all terms(arranged in ascending order of terms)
 > README.txt
-Information file for documentation
+Information file for documentation(this)

 == Statement of individual work ==

 Please put a "x" (without the double quotes) into the bracket of the appropriate statement.

-[x] I, A0228375X and A0228420N, certify that I have followed the CS 3245 Information Retrieval class guidelines for homework assignments.
+[x] I, A0228375X-A0228420N, certify that I have followed the CS 3245 Information Retrieval class guidelines for homework assignments.
 In particular, I expressly vow that I have followed the Facebook rule in discussing with others in doing the assignment and did not take notes (digital or printed) from the discussions.

-[] I, A0228375X, did not follow the class rules regarding homework assignment, because of the following reason:
+[] I, A0228375X-A0228420N, did not follow the class rules regarding homework assignment, because of the following reason:

 NIL